cybertec-postgresql/pgwatch2/README.md

 * [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/) Time Series Database for storing metrics
 * [Grafana](http://grafana.org/) for dashboarding (point-and-click, a set of predefined dashboards is provided)
 * A Web UI for administering the monitored DBs and metrics and for showing some custom metric overviews

+NB!
+All component can be also used separately, thus you can descide to make use of an already existing installation of Postgres, Grafana or InfluxDB and run the pgwatch2 image for example only with the metrics gatherer and the configuration Web UI.
+These external installations must be accessible from within the Docker though.

+### To use an existing Postgres DB

+Create a new pgwatch2 DB, preferrably also an accroding role who owns it.
+Then roll out the schema (pgwatch2/sql/datastore_setup/config_store.sql) and set the following parameters when running the image: PW2_PGHOST, PW2_PGPORT, PW2_PGDATABASE, PW2_PGUSER, PW2_PGPASSWORD, PW2_PGSSL (optional).

+### To use an existing Grafana installation

+Load the pgwatch2 dashboards from *grafana_dashboard* folder if needed (one can totally define their own) and set the following paramater: PW2_GRAFANA_BASEURL.
+This parameter only provides correct links to Grafana dashboards from the Web UI.
+Grafana is the most loosely coupled component for pgwatch2 and basically doesn't have to be used at all.
+One can make use of the gathered metrics directly over the Influx (or Graphite) API-s.

+### To use an existing InfluxDB installation

+Set the following env variables: PW2_IHOST, PW2_IPORT, PW2_IDATABASE, PW2_IUSER, PW2_IPASSWORD, PW2_ISSL (optional)

+### To use an existing Graphite installation

+One can also store the metrics in Graphite instead of InfluxDB (no predefined pgwatch2 dashboards for Graphite though).
+Following parameters needs to be set then: PW2_DATASTORE=graphite, PW2_GRAPHITEHOST, PW2_GRAPHITEPORT

 # Usage